gospel-desk/www.logstown.com/_posts/2020-04-25-working-on-a-building.md

 ---

-Compared to the internal, private sphere of our family's home next door, the guest house represents a more external and public aspect.
+Compared to the internal, private sphere of the main house, the guest house represents a more external and public aspect of our family's home.
 But that's just the beginning of its symbolic meaning.

 Down the valley through the trees I can glimpse the Methodists' clock tower at the center of the village.
 Rising behind us is a hundred-acre wood.
 Our